 Master of Chemical Sciences application deadline

 New Master of Chemical Sciences program student cohorts are admitted for fall terms only.
-Your application portfolio, including all transcripts, must be received by the following deadline:
+Applications are handled in two rounds: priority admission and standard admission.
+We encourage applicants to submit before the December 15 priority deadline for a faster enrollment decision.
+Your application portfolio, including all transcripts, must be received by the following deadlines:

 |Term of Entry